makrai/notes/coenen1906-visu-bert.md

       * two versions, a 12-layer BERT-base model and a 24-layer BERT-large
-    * in each transformer layer is a set of attention matrices, one for each attention head, each [head] contains a scalar value for each pair (token i , token j)
+    * in each transformer layer is a set of attention matrices, one for each attention head, each [head] contains a scalar value for each pair (token_i , token j)

 ##2.1 Language representation by neural networks

-* [related work on] the internal states of RNN-based models have shown that they represent information about soft hierarchical syntax in a form that can be extracted by a one-hidden-layer network [11]
+* [related work on] the internal states of RNN-based models have shown that [RNNs] represent information about soft hierarchical syntax in a form that can be extracted by a one-hidden-layer network [11]
 * [from] full-sentence embeddings, a wide variety of syntactic properties could be extracted not just by an MLP, but by logistic regression [4]
-* context embeddings in BERT and related models contain enough information to perform [ tasks in the ] “NLP pipeline” [24] –tagging part-of-speech, co-reference resolution, dependency labeling, etc with simple classifiers (linear or small MLP models) [25, 21]
+* context embeddings in BERT and related models contain enough information to perform [tasks in the] “NLP pipeline” [24] –tagging part-of-speech, co-reference resolution, dependency labeling, etc– with simple classifiers (linear or small MLP models) [25, 21]
 * visualization-based work [27] suggests
   attention matrices may encode important relations between words
-* direct representation of a dependency parse tree (Hewitt & Manning [7]) A
+* direct representation of a dependency parse tree (Hewitt & Manning [7])
-  * a single global linear transformation [ termed] a “structural probe”) the
+  * a single global linear transformation [termed] a “structural probe”
   * square of the distance between context embeddings is roughly proportional to tree distance in the dependency parse.
 They ask
     * why squaring distance is necessary; we address this question in sec 3
-* two motivating questions for our research.
-Can we find
+* two motivating questions for our research
   * other examples of intermediate representations?
 And, from a
   * geometric perspective, how do all these [information coexist in a] vector?

 #3 Geometry of syntax 2

-* [we build] on the work by Hewitt and Manning [7] in two ways.
-First, we look
+* [we build] on the work by Hewitt and Manning [7] in two ways
-  * whether attention matrices encode syntactic features.
-Second, we provide
+  * whether attention matrices encode syntactic features
   * a simple mathematical analysis of the tree embeddings that they found

 ##  3.1 Attention probes and dependency representations

-* attention probe, an analog of edge probing [25].
-An attention probe is a
+* attention probe, an analog of edge probing [25]
-  * a pair of tokens, (token i , token j ) where the
+  * a pair of tokens, (token_i , token_j)
   * input is a model-wide attention vector formed by [concating every attention matrix from every] head in every layer
   * goal is to classify a given relation between the two tokens with a linear m